Credit Suisse AT1 Bondholder Group Action Overview

 OB_Logo_stacked

-Omni Bridgeway to fund investor-state arbitration claims against the Swiss Confederation on behalf of Credit Suisse Additional Tier-1 bondholders
+Omni Bridgeway to fund investor-state claims against the Swiss Confederation on behalf of Credit Suisse Additional Tier-1 bondholders

 In March 2023, the Swiss Government and authorities facilitated a merger between Credit Suisse and UBS, which entailed a complete write-down of Credit Suisse Additional Tier-1 bonds (CS AT1 Bonds).
+The writedown of the CS AT1 Bonds was wrongful and in breach of investment treaty standards providing for fair and equitable treatment of investors as well as against acts of appropriation by Switzerland.

 What legal remedies are available to Bondholders?